When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 There are a couple of negatives like the weight and feel, plus some people find them hard to fit (although I’ve never had this problem).
 I agree they’re heavy and you do notice it on a regular bike, but with an e-bike this isn’t an issue.
 As far as feel is concerned it depends on what pressure you ride them at.
 I generally use these tyres at around 65psi (700×35) and find they are just fine.

 Wet weather performance is also good, although you should always take care in the wet just after you’ve fitted them.
 The Marathon Plus also has a reflective sidewall band to improve rider visibility at night.

 If ever I go bike touring or I just want a tyre that I feel confident isn’t going to puncture at the first sign of a thorn or piece of glass then the Schwalbe Marathon Plus is excellent.
 It’s not 100% puncture proof, but no tyre is.
 In my experience (and others) it’s about the most puncture resistant tyre on the market today – it’s also available in various sizes from 20″ through to 28″.

 2. Schwalbe GT365

-The Schwalbe GT365 is a great puncture resistant tyre for e-bike riders thinking of exploring off the beaten track.
-Whilst they are capable for light off-road riding, they also role incredibly well on the road.
+The Schwalbe GT365 is a great puncture-resistant tyre for e-bike riders thinking of exploring off the beaten track.
+Whilst they are capable of light off-road riding, they also roll incredibly well on the road.
 Currently available from Wiggle in 700x38mm, they are also available in other sizes.

 3. Continental Contact Travel